-An extraction plan covering Miniwall Panel's S2 and S3 is currently approved by the DPIE.
-A further extraction plan is being prepared to cover Miniwall Panel S4 prior to the commencement of secondary extraction.
+An extraction plan covering Miniwall Panel's S2 and S3 was approved by DPIE in 2019.
+An extraction plan for Miniwall Panel S4 was submitted to DPIE in March 2020.
+An extraction plan for Miniwall S5 is proposed to be submitted to DPIE in June 2020.
 Plan 2 shows the existing and proposed mine development at the end of the MOP term.
-All the mining proposed in the MOP period is to be undertaken in the Fassifern seam, of which all the secondary extraction is to be undertaken below Lake Macquarie.
-Geotechnical design is undertaken to determine the size of pillars formed in the development panels and secondary extraction geometries as a part of the Extraction Planning process.
-The first and secondary extraction geometries take into consideration overlying workings, surface features, resultant subsidence, inrush potential, pillar creep and windblast.
+Secondary Extraction proposed in the MOP period is to be undertaken in the Fassifern seam below Lake Macquarie.
+Geotechnical design is undertaken to determine the secondary extraction geometries as a part of the Extraction Planning process.
+The first workings and secondary extraction geometries take into consideration overlying workings, surface features, subsidence, inrush potential, pillar creep and windblast.